HyVar/gentoo_to_mspl/README.md

  Both: change world structure file to allow user to disinstall packages + extend capabilities (version,slots)

  Michael: correct generation of world from gentoo also translating the profile in hyvarrec

+ Both: find a way to deal with necessary packages (should be easy), and global use flags preference (more complex)

  Michael:  (packages are not separted by space for jacopo) The constraint in md5-cache are well translated (new lines and commas)